scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 	Check this box to make the game use custom settings instead of global settings.

 **Music device**
 	Specifies the device ScummVM uses to output audio.
 When set to <default>, ScummVM will automatically choose the most appropriate option for the played game.
-If set to an MT-32 or a MIDI device, or if ScummVM chooses one of these automatically, the global settings on the MT-32 or MIDI tabs also apply.
-See the :doc:`global_settings` page for more information.
+If set to an MT-32 or a General MIDI device, or if ScummVM chooses one of these automatically, the settings on the MT-32 or MIDI tabs also apply.

 	*music_driver* (string)